Cursor: The Editor Built Around AI

 - Small but multi-file features: add an endpoint, a new page, a shared type.

-- Consistent refactors: renaming a concept across many places.
+- Consistent refactors: renaming a concept that appears in many places.

 - Guided migrations: “switch from moment.js to date-fns across the project”.